beocaca/astrotribe/apps/admin/content/bp/appendix-market.md

 3. **Private Sector Expansion:**

-   - Increased involvement of private companies in manufacturing, launching, and providing space-based services.
+   - Increased involvement of private organizations in manufacturing, launching, and providing space-based services.
    - Growth of startups and innovation hubs focused on space technology.